 No, it’s Enhanced, the new film from director James Mark.
 He teamed up with co-writers Matthew Nayman (Betrayal) and Peter Van Horne for a semi-sequel to Mark’s 2017 film Kill Order.
-Neither the film’s poster or Facebook page refer to Enhanced as a sequel to or even in the same world as Kill Order.
+Neither the film’s poster nor its Facebook page refers to Enhanced as a sequel to or even in the same world as Kill Order.
 But the connections are obvious.
 The mutant’s powers, the glowing blue eyes and, of course, Chris Mark playing a mutant named David.
-Some interviews from the time of filming do make the connection however.
-I can only assume some legal wrangling, perhaps due to the change in producers and production companies is responsible.
+Some interviews from the time of filming do make the connection, however.
+I can only assume some legal wrangling, perhaps due to the change in producers and production companies, is responsible.

 Anna (Alanna Bale, Cardinal, The Marijuana Conspiracy) works as a mechanic in a nondescript repair shop and tries to keep a low profile.
-But when things go wrong and she has to use her powers four men end up dead and it’s noticed by Captain Williams (Adrian Holmes, Cabin in the Woods, V-Wars) who dispatches George (George Tchortov, Goon, The Expanse) and his team to bring her in.
+But when things go wrong, and she has to use her powers, men end up dead, and it’s noticed by Captain Williams (Adrian Holmes, Cabin in the Woods, V-Wars) who dispatches George (George Tchortov, Goon, The Expanse) and his team to bring her in.

 Regardless of the film’s connections to Kill Order, Enhanced works well as a standalone film.
 And, as such, it’s not bad for a low budget trip into X-Men territory.
 Mark wisely doesn’t try for extravagant effects or epic action set pieces.
 He wisely takes the same approach to the subject matter that Cronenberg did in Scanners and relies on well shot, small scale scenes of violent action.

-Unfortunately there’s nobody involved with this film who has his talent.
-As a result Enhanced suffers from the same problem most films made by stunt men suffer from.
-The action scenes are great, the rest of the film frequently feels like an afterthought, it’s just there to get the characters from one fight scene to another.
+Unfortunately, there’s nobody involved with this film who has his talent.
+As a result, Enhanced suffers from the same problem most films made by stuntmen suffer from.
+The action scenes are great, but the rest of the film frequently feels like an afterthought, it’s just there to get the characters from one fight scene to another.